Registration requirements for patent attorneys and trade marks attorneys

 The Australian Qualification Framework (AQF ) is a unified system of national qualifications in schools, vocational education and training (TAFEs and private providers) and the higher education sector (mainly universities).
 The New Zealand Qualifications Framework (NZQF) is similar to the AQF.

-Qualifications to be a patent attorney
+Qualifications to become a patent attorney

 The academic qualification requirements for registration as a patent attorney are specified in Regulation 20.6 of the Patents Regulations 1991.